okinp/liquid-wiki/Liquid-for-Designers.md

 forloop.last        # => is this the last iteration?
 ```

+#### Optional arguments

-There are several attributes you can use to influence which items you receive in
+There are several optional arguments to the `for` tag that can influence which items you receive in
-your loop
+your loop and what order they appear in:

-`limit:int` lets you restrict how many items you get.
+* `limit:<INTEGER>` lets you restrict how many items you get.
-`offset:int` lets you start the collection with the nth item.
+* `offset:<INTEGER>` lets you start the collection with the nth item.
+* `reversed` iterates over the collection from last to first.

+Restricting elements:

 ```liquid
 # array = [1,2,3,4,5,6]